magento/merchdocs/src/system/data-schedule-import.md

 ## Step 1: Complete the Import Settings

-1. On the _Admin_ sidebar, tap **System**.
+1. On the _Admin_ sidebar, go to **System** > _Data Transfer_ > **Import/Export**.

-1. Under _Data Transfer_, choose **Import/Export**.

-1. In the upper-right corner, click **Add Scheduled Import**.
-Then, do the following:
+1. In the upper-right corner, click **Add Scheduled Import** and do the following:

-    -  **Name**—Enter a name for the scheduled import.
+    - **Name** — Enter a name for the scheduled import.

-    -  **Description**—Enter a brief description that explains the purpose of the import, and how it is to be used.
+    - **Description** — Enter a brief description that explains the purpose of the import and how it is to be used.

-    -  **Entity Type**—Set to one of the following: `Products` or `Customers`
+    - **Entity Type** — Set to one of the following: `Products` or `Customers`

-    -  **Import Behavior**—Set to one of the following:
+    - **Import Behavior** — Set to one of the following:

-        *  `Append Complex Data`—Adds new complex data to the existing complex data for existing entries in the database.
+        - `Append Complex Data` — Adds new complex data to the existing complex data for existing entries in the database.
 This is the default value.
-        *  `Replace Existing Complex Data`—Writes over existing complex for existing entities in the database.
+        - `Replace Existing Complex Data` — Writes over existing complex for existing entities in the database.
-        *  `Delete Entities`—Deletes existing entries in the database.
+        - `Delete Entities` — Deletes existing entries in the database.

-    -  **Start Time**—Set to the hour, minute, and second that the import is scheduled to begin.
+    - **Start Time** — Set to the hour, minute, and second that the import is scheduled to begin.

-    -  **Frequency**—Set to one of the following: `Daily`, `Weekly`, or `Monthly`
+    - **Frequency** — Set to one of the following: `Daily`, `Weekly`, or `Monthly`

-    -  **Field Separator**—Enter the character that is used to separate fields in the import file.
+    - **Field Separator** — Enter the character that is used to separate fields in the import file.
 The default character is a comma.

-    -  **Multiple Value Separator**—Enter the character that is used to separate multiple values within a field.
+    - **Multiple Value Separator** — Enter the character that is used to separate multiple values within a field.

-    -  **Status**—To activate the scheduled import, set to `Enabled`.
+    - **Status** — To activate the scheduled import, set to `Enabled`.

     ![]({% link images/images-ee/data-transfer-scheduled-import-settings.png %}){: .zoom}
     _Import Settings_